BurntSushi/quickcheck/README.md

   properties are not polymorphic.
 Also, I *think* its approach to laziness is no longer possible with the changes in closures, but I could be wrong.
 * [lilac/quick-check](https://github.com/lilac/quick-check) - This is a fork of
   `blake2-ppc/qc.rs`.
-I can't see any substantial changes, although it is used `proc` in the laziness code, so perhaps they've gotten it to work.
+I can't see any substantial changes, although it is using `proc` in the laziness code, so perhaps they've gotten it to work.